tokenami/tokenami/README.md

 #### Multiple themes

-Use the `modes` key to set up multiple themes if preferred.
-The names of your modes can be anything you like:
+Use the `modes` key to define multiple themes if desired.

+You can choose any names for your modes, but tokens that are shared across themes should be placed in the `root` object:

 ```ts
 module.exports = createConfig({